yourlabs/cli2/docs/ansible.rst

 ------

-You need to return a :py:class:`~cli2.client.Client` instance in the :py:meth:`~cli2.ansible.action.ActionBase.client_factory` method to have a ``self.client`` attribute:
+You need to return a :py:class:`~cli2.client.Client` instance in the :py:meth:`~cansible.action.ActionBase.client_factory` method to have a ``self.client`` attribute:

 .. code-block:: python